 The ultimate in carefree daytrips is the four-wheel, engine-powered kind.
 If it’s strictly fall color you’re after, your best bet to see the leafy fireworks is by car.
 Crank up the tunes, roll down the windows and hit the road.
 The river valleys are an especially spectacular sight in the autumn.
 For Twin Cities locals, the St. Croix area is a favorite, particularly the quiet road from Stillwater through the historical village of Marine on St. Croix and north to Taylors Falls.
 Here, cafes and shopping await on Bench Street, and riverside cliffs at Interstate State Park beg to be photographed and posted on Instagram, no filter necessary.

 5. Find a Bit of Romance on the River

-In terms of grandeur, though, it’s impossible to top the Mississippi, the great American river, which begins in northern Minnesota and winds through the state, flowing through Minneapolis and St. Paul.
+In terms of grandeur, though, it’s impossible to top the Mississippi, the great American river, which begins in northern Minnesota and winds through the state, flowing through Minneapolis and Saint Paul.
 Hop on the Great River Road and follow its path for hours, the wind in your hair, a smile on your face.
 In either direction, small towns and historical charm await, in addition to the natural splendor.
 Drive north from the Twin Cities to Little Falls, where you can tour Charles Lindbergh’s boyhood home.
 Start your exploration in Anoka at the 72-mile river park, Mississippi National River and Recreation Area.
 Like the Mississippi itself, head south.
 Stop in Inver Grove Heights to take in the view from the historical Rock Island Swing Bridge, a former railroad bridge converted to a recreation pier a few years back (and a perfect selfie spot, by the way).
 And then press on to Hastings — with its quintessential Main Street — and to Red Wing and Lake Pepin.

 Minnesota Fall Color Finder